worldbank/metadata-editor-docs/docs/quick_start_microdata.md

 In this example, we will document a survey dataset (microdata) using the DDI Codebook metadata standard.

-> This Quick Start section does not include detailed guidance on documenting microdata.
+> This Quick start section does not include detailed guidance on documenting microdata.
 For comprehensive instructions, see the chapter **Documenting Data – Microdata**.

 The dataset we will document is a synthetic household survey dataset created for a fictional country.
 The files needed to reproduce the example are provided in folder *.../quick_start_files/microdata*.
 Download and save the content of this folder in a local folder of your choice.
 The materials provided include: